Prince Harry’s real betrayal is showing the royals for who they are | Tom Peck

 Journalists will instinctively stick up for their trade, even when it’s been up to things that they personally would never dream of doing themselves.
 This is a universal human failing.
 Loyalty is a noble characteristic but it is so often misplaced.
 Dame Cressida Dick’s downfall came because she found herself, with honourable intentions no doubt, protecting the police force more than the public.

-On Thursday night, I was doing a TV panel show with an American political staffer called Miles Taylor (the author of the notorious anonymous, “I am the Trump resistance inside the White House” New York times op-ed).
-He said that the relentless Prince Harry news meant that suddenly Americans could “relate” to them.
+On Thursday night, I was doing a TV panel show with an American political staffer called Miles Taylor (author of the notorious, anonymous “I am part of the resistance inside the Trump administration” New York Times op-ed).
+He said that the relentless Prince Harry news meant that suddenly Americans could “relate” to the royals.
 That actually they were just a normal family, with kids that do stupid things and brothers that fight each other.

 That, one must presume, is the very last thing the family wants.
-Harry’s titillating but ultimately tedious revelations show him to be exactly what they have all always been – absolutely nothing special at all, and that won’t do.
+Harry’s titillating but ultimately tedious revelations show him to be exactly what the royals have all always been – absolutely nothing special at all, and that won’t do.

 Join our commenting forum